-The Act 3/2018, 5 December, of protection of personal data and guarantee of digital rights pursues adapt the Spanish legal system to Regulation (HAT) 2016/679 of the European parliament and the council of 27 April 2016, concerning the protection of individuals with regard to the processing of your personal data and on the free movement of such data , and completing its provisions; and ensure the digital rights of citizenship under the terms established in Article 18.4 of the constitution.
+The Organic law 3/2018, of 5 december on Personal data protection and guarantee of the digital rights seeks to adapt the spanish legal system Regulation (EU) 2016/679 of the european parliament and the council of 27 april 2016, relating to the protection of individuals with regard to the treatment of their personal data and the free movement of these data , and to complete its provisions; and ensure the digital rights of citizenship under the terms of reference set out in article 18.4 of the constitution.

-This Act consists of ninety-seven articles structured in ten titles, twenty-two additional provisions, six transitional provisions, a derogation provision and sixteen final provisions, and therefore it is an extensive text.
+This organic law consists of ninety-seven articles structured ten titles, twenty-two additional provisions, six transitional provisions, a provision repeal and sixteen final provisions, and, therefore, it is an extensive text.

-From the point of the administration digital, notably the title X that contains digital rights and freedoms of Internet environment such as net neutrality and universal access or rights to security and digital education, as well as rights to oblivion, portability and the digital testament, along with the right to the digital disconnection within the framework of the right to privacy in the use of digital devices in the workplace and the protection of minors in the Internet; more the guarantee of freedom of expression and the right to the clarification of information in digital media.
+From the point of the digital administration, Part X of the digital rights and freedoms of the Internet environment such as net neutrality and universal access or human security and digital education, as well as the rights to oblivion, portability and digital testament, together with the right to digital switch-off within the framework of the right to privacy in the use of digital devices in the workplace and the protection of minors on the Internet; the guarantee of freedom of expression and the right to the clarification of information in digital media.

-We highlight below, in particular, two issues.
-First, the First Additional Provision that concerning the safety measures in the Public sector provides that the National security Scheme will include actions to be implemented in case of treatment of personal data; that those responsible listed in Article 77.1 applied to treatment of personal data security measures that correspond to those provided by the quoted National security scheme ; and that when a third party to perform a service under concession, directs management or contract, security measures will match those of the public administration of origin and conform to the national security Scheme.
+We highlight below, in particular, two issues: firstly, the first additional provision relating to the safety measures in the area of the public sector is expected that the national security shall include measures to be implemented in case of processing of personal data; that perpetrators listed in article 77.1 applied to the treatment of personal data security measures than those provided for in the above-mentioned National security ; and that when a third party services out, charges or contract management, security measures will be in line with the public administration, and in line with the national security.

-Secondly, the final disposal 12th modifies paragraphs 2 and 3 of Article 28 Law 39/2015, 1 October, Common Administrative procedure of public administrations with the interesting nuance that paragraph 2 begins with a formulation in terms of “ individuals have the right not to provide documents that are already in power of the officiating Administration … ”.
+Secondly, the final disposition twelfth amending paragraphs 2 and 3 of article 28 of the Law 39/2015, of 1 october, of Common Administrative Procedure of the public authorities with nuance that paragraph 2 begins with a formulation in terms of “ individuals have the right not to provide documents that are already in the power of the officiating Administration … ”.